Manikanta-7342/IntelOneAPI_TraffiKAI/README.md

 ![image](https://user-images.githubusercontent.com/80829447/225880812-89b881e0-dedf-461e-a85c-fa6c754e9d6f.png)
 The Violoation Detection model is executed on the local system wherein an environment is created and Tensorflow is installed through the Intel channel.
 The AI Analytics Toolkit is used to install and optimize all the libraries which are present in the project.

-Time elapsed in executing the TraffiKAI:-
-with Intel oneAPI optimization:
-without Intel oneAPI optimization:

-This clearly shows that the usage of oneAPI oneDNN optimizes the libraries used and provides a better performance curve than running the project in a traditional environment.

 ## Dynamic Traffic Signaling